guy-atria/DE-Takehome/readme.md

 An example simple unit test under test_example.py is provided with an example pytest fixture for creating a containerized MySQL instance.

 If the code used for this could be written in a Service Oriented OOP manner, with seperation of callable modules/responses placed under a /util/ folder, this would be a bonus also.
+## How to Submit

+To work on this project, we reccomend you take a working branch from main inside your forked repository and makle changes to that branch.
+When it is ready to submit, merge your changes into the main branch via pull request.
+Once a commit has been pushed to the main branch in your forked repository, it will mark it as complete on our side.
 ## Links to useful guides

 [Pytest Documentation](https://docs.pytest.org/en/stable/)